 Urinary Incontinence, otherwise known as peeing your pants or loss of bladder control, is common during pregnancy and after pregnancy, especially during exercise.
-One in three women experience urinary incontinence when exercising!
+As many as one in three women experience urinary incontinence when exercising!
 53% experience it after their 1st pregnancy.
 And 85% experience it after subsequent pregnancies.
-[Hyatt, Gwen.
-Exercise and Urinary Incontinence.]
-There are two ways to help urinary incontinence before considering surgery: bladder training and pelvic floor exercises.

 The Kegel exercise above is the best way to identify and isolate those muscles.
 Remember that in order to strengthen any muscle you have to overload it—that means that you have to work it beyond the point of its previous condition.
 Doing multiple sets of Kegel exercises while you are driving, sitting and watching television, eating, etc. can do wonders to help you maintain control of your bladder.

 Incontinence may be affecting your life during daily activities with urges with urine leak.
 You can also experience stress incontinence, which is usually brought on by pregnancy and/or childbirth.

 Before you consider surgical options or costly medications, be sure to try these interventions first.
 If you are using the correct muscles when doing the Kegel exercises and the various PF exercises than chances are you can avoid those more drastic measures.
 By the time you build up to doing between 50 and 100 Kegels per day, you will most likely experience improvement.
 There are other things you can do.
 Training your bladder can be as simple as scheduling toileting every 2 hours.
 Every other day add 30 minutes to that time.
 Your goal is to be able to last between 2 and 4 hours between visits.